 Ease of Use: Magento vs WooCommerce

-Most folks starting an eCommerce business are not programmers or web developers.
-They need a platform that they can use easily without paying someone a fortune to help them do basic things.
+They need a platform that they can use easily.
+They do not want to pay someone a fortune to help them do basic things.

 Magento – Ease of Use

-You can find tutorials and documentation online, but most often they are written for developers and not for DIY users.
+You can find tutorials and documentation online.
+But most often, they are written for developers and not for DIY users.

-Overall, Magento is extremely powerful and comes packed with a ton of features, but it is not the easiest-to-use eCommerce platform.
+Overall, Magento is extremely powerful and comes packed with a ton of features.
+But it is not the easiest-to-use eCommerce platform.

 WooCommerce – Ease of Use

-Since WooCommerce is a WordPress plugin, you will need to install WordPress first.
-Even if your host doesn’t automatically install WordPress, chances are that there would be an auto-installer that would let you do it with just a few clicks.
+Even if your host doesn’t automatically install WordPress, there is likely an auto-installer.
+This lets you do it with just a few clicks.

 Once you are up and running, you will find plenty of help to do almost anything.
 WooCommerce themes and plugins are easy to install and come with their own settings.